You probably have a love/hate relationship with apologies.

 But if you’re not going to see them soon, don’t delay.

-In the last week, I’ve sent two emails to apologize for the tone in which I communicated something because I knew I wasn’t going to see the person within 24 hours.
+A couple of years ago, I sent two emails to two different people in one week to apologize for the tone in which I communicated something because I knew I wasn’t going to see the person within 24 hours.

 Whatever you do, own what you need to own quickly.